rocky-jaiswal/todo-pro-serverless/ops/README.md

 # Python + OpenTofu (Terraform) Cloud Setup

+- See `fresh-aws-setup` directory if starting with a new AWS account
-- Make sure you are logged in AWS with the right role / user
+- Then make sure you are logged in AWS with the right user / role
-- Inside `py` directory run - `uv run main.py -a setup`
+- Inside `dev/py` directory run - `uv run main.py -a setup`
   - This will setup S3 bucket and DynamoDB table for storing / managing TF state
-- Update `variables.tf` with the S3 bucket and DynamoDB lock table name
+- Update `provider.tf` with the S3 bucket and DynamoDB lock table name
+- Check / update variables in `variables.tf`
 - To setup the infrastructure, run -
   - `tofu fmt`
   - `tofu init`